GLOBAL MARKETS-Dollar plunges in broad selloff, stocks rebound

 By David Gaffen and Herbert Lash

-NEW YORK, June 6 Global equities moved higher while the dollar slid against the euro and yen on Thursday as investors reduced heavy bets on the greenback on concerns that Friday's U.S. jobs report will disappoint.
+NEW YORK, June 6 The dollar slid against the euro and yen on Thursday as investors reduced heavy bets on the greenback on concerns that Friday's U.S. jobs report will disappoint.

-Wall Street rebounded from an earlier swoon that saw U.S. equities slip in tandem with the dramatic moves in currency markets.
+Wall Street rebounded after an early afternoon swoon that saw U.S. equities slip in tandem with the dramatic moves in currency markets.
 The S&P 500 fell through its 50-day moving average, but shares rebounded as buyers returned.

 "You get this rally that is more technical than anything else, because there's no dramatic economic news or anything said out of Europe or anywhere else today," said Ken Polcari, director of the NYSE floor division at O'Neil Securities in New York.